Elf Pez- "It's

 For ev'ry girl and boy!

-Brand New Pez
+Some Brand New

 To the tune of "White Christmas"